Start Your Intake

 Is ketamine therapy covered by insurance?

-Medical insurance for Ketamine Therapy: Before beginning therapy, I recommend checking with your insurance provider to see if they subsidize or cover Ketamine Therapy.
+Before beginning therapy, I recommend checking with your insurance provider to see if they subsidize or cover Ketamine Therapy.
 Some insurance companies cover up to 50-100% of the cost of your mental health treatment via reimbursement.

 I am an out-of-network provider, so you pay me directly for services.
 After your session, I can send you a superbill, an itemized invoice of services rendered that includes all of the information needed by your insurance company.
 You will submit the superbill to your insurance provider for reimbursement per the terms of your policy.